Pogača: Description

 In Hungary it is considered to be a cultural specialty and a Hungarikum.
 It evolved from small flat breads.
 Although the pastry was adopted from the Turks, many of its variations, such as the pork rind pogácsa (tepertős pogácsa), were born in Hungary and have been a popular dish since the Middle Ages.
-Popular flavours include potato, cheese, pork crackling, tejföl, túró, walnut, juhtúró, garlic and woodgarlic, poppy seed (mákos pogácsa), paprika (paprikás pogácsa), pumpkin seed, and cabbage.
+Popular flavours include potato, cheese, pork crackling, tejföl, túró, juhtúró, garlic and woodgarlic, poppy seed (mákos pogácsa), paprika (paprikás pogácsa), pumpkin seed, and cabbage.

 The cookbook of the Hungarian Piarist monk Kristóf Simai, written in Selmecbánya between 1795 and 1799, contains a wide variety of other pogácsas such as the honey pogácsa, butter pogácsa, spicy scones and chocolate scones.

-In Hungary boszorkánypogácsa (witches' pogácsa) is also popular, a small, sweet, usually blueberry- or peach- jam or vanilla filled biscuit.
+In Hungary boszorkánypogácsa (witches' pogácsa) is a popular, but totally different pastry.
+It is a small, sweet, usually blueberry- or peach- jam or vanilla filled biscuit.

 In Syrian and Turkish cuisine, poğaça can be filled with beyaz peynir (white cheese), or other fillings like black olives, potatoes, onions or ground beef.